 3. Soy is disruptive to endocrine gland function for both men and women.
 In women soy phytoestrogens have been linked to infertility and breast cancer.
 What about the old story that Japanese women eat lots of soy in Japan and do not get breast cancer until they come to the United States?
 Another great story.
 They do not eat lots of soy.
 The soy they do eat is mostly fermented.
 And, they eat lots of other healthy foods like more wild fish and sea vegetables.

 For men the story is not much better.
 Remember the Seinfeld episode about the “Mansiere” or the “Bro” – Cramer’s invention for male breasts?
-Well, that’s what can happen from too much soy.
-There is a great story in the recent issue of Men’s Health about a man who was drinking three quarts of soy milk a day and developed breasts.
+Well, that is what can happen from too much soy.
+There is a story in a 2009 issue of Men’s Health about a man who was drinking three quarts of soy milk a day and developed breasts.
 Soy also has been linked with sperm count reductions.
 A study found men consuming soy on a daily basis have 32% less sperm per milliliter of ejaculate.

-Unfortunately there is more, but I’m out of space in this column.
-I haven’t even mentioned what happens when soy is processed to make veggie burgers, veggie chili, soy cheese, etc and what they add to it to make it palatable.
+Unfortunately there is more, and we do not have the space here to get into what happens when soy is processed to make veggie burgers, veggie chili, soy cheese, etc and what they add to it to make it palatable.